 Urine and Feces tests measure the amount of toxins that are eliminated by the body at any given point in time.
 One usually compares an initial sample (called the baseline sample) before any detox agent has been taken; with a “post provocation” sample, i.e. a urine sample after a detox agent has been ingested.

-First of all the test never measured total mercury load in the first place – it only showed what was being eliminated.
-Secondly these figures cannot be taken as absolute values and compared as such.
+First of all the test never measured total mercury load in the first place – it only showed what was being eliminated at any point in time.
+Secondly, these figures cannot be taken as absolute values and compared with different samples taken at different times.
 The above tests simply indicate that if metals are still being eliminated, then metals are still stored in the body.

-In this case how do we know whether a detox agent such as HMD actually works?
+In this case how do we know whether a detox agent such as HMD™ actually works?

 – Mercury – 448%